FlyBase/flybase-controlled-vocabulary/src/ontology/README-editors.md

 to regenerate imports.

+Note: `./run.sh make all_imports` did not work - used `sh run.sh make all_imports` successfully. cp190903.

 Note: the fbcv_terms.txt file may include 'starter' classes seeded from the ontology starter kit.
 It is safe to remove these.